diskoverdata/diskover-docs/source_files/index_management_elasticsearch.md

 Indices can be managed by policy and manually with Elasticsearch.

 >Note: For AWS ES/OpenSearch see Index State Management on AWS ES/OpenSearch below.
+>Indices can also be managed using [Kibana index management](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/index-mgmt.html).

 #### Elasticsearch Index Lifecycle Management